fakiyaaa/fakiyaaa/README.md

- Hi there 👋
+# Hi there! 👋

 I'm Fakiya, Computer Science student at Minerva University!
-Here are some of my experiences and interests:
+Here are some of my ## Experiences and Interests:
 - 🌳 Python & ML/AI Instructor | iD Tech Camps | Palo Alto, CA, Stanford University
 - ⚡  Technology Intern | YouthSF | San Francisco, CA
 - 💁‍♀️ Founder of BirgeApp | Startup designed to foster psychological and mental development of females